 - Worn Bands – Can cause delayed shifting, shifting at high RPM, harsh shifting, no gear at all, no reverse—an issue on high mileage vehicles with over 200,000 miles.

 - Faulty Vehicle Speed Sensor – If your Mitsubishi has developed a harsh shift or is stuck in emergency mode (limp mode), the vehicle speed sensor (VSS) may be the problem.
-The VSS signal is sent to the Powertrain Control Module (PCM), and signal loss due to a bad sensor can cause stuck-in gear problems.
+The VSS signal is sent to the Powertrain Control Module (PCM), and signal loss due to a bad sensor can cause stuck-in-gear problems.

-- Brake Light Switch – A faulty brake light switch can prevent the shifter from moving out or back in Park.
+- Brake Light Switch – A faulty brake light switch can prevent the shifter from moving out or back in the Park.